ajtamayoh/NLP-CIC-WFU-Contribution-to-DisTEMIST-shared-task-2022/README.md

 For bugs or questions related to the code, do not hesitate to contact us (Antonio Tamayo: ajtamayoh@gmail.com)

-If you use this code please cite our work: comming soon.
+If you use this code please cite our work:

+Tamayo, A., Burgos, D. A., & Gelbukh, A. (2022). mbert and simple post-processing: A baseline for disease mention detection in spanish.
+In Working Notes of Conference and Labs of the Evaluation (CLEF) Forum.
+CEUR Workshop Proceedings.

 ## Abstract